-The Cognitive Neuroimaging Laboratory studies a wide range of questions in cognitive neuroscience including perception, attention, memory and motivation.
+The Cognitive Neuroimaging Laboratory studies a wide range of questions in cognitive neuroscience using the full range of neuroimaging tools.
 Our research is conducted on normal young adults, older adults, and clinical populations.

-A central focus of the research conducted in our lab is the integration of different neuroimaging methods including fast optical, optical spectroscopy, functional MRI and evoked potentials.
+A central focus of the research conducted in our lab is the integration of different neuroimaging methods including fast optical, optical spectroscopy, magnetic resonance and evoked potentials.
 By combining different methods, we get a more complete picture of the physiological events that occur in the brain during information processing.

 If you’re excited about research and innovation such as using imaging technology to manipulate brain activity, you belong with our group.
 We know talented researchers like yourself have options, but this is the place you need to be if you’re interested in cognitive neuroimaging.Learn More